sakthiinfotec/weblinks/git.md

 # Pop and apply the last pushed changes
 git stash pop
-git stash pop 0 # Pop out a specific stash
+git stash pop 0 # Pop out a specific stash and returns a stash commit hash git stash apply [stash_commit_hash]

+# Apply stashed changes to a new branch
+git branch [branch_name] [stash_commit_hash]
+git branch ps-2321 a93aef24a93aef24a93aef24a93aef24a93aef24
+git checkout ps-2321

 # Apply latest stash
 git stash apply stash@{0}

 # Drop a stashed changes
 git stash drop stash@{0}

+# Drop all the stashes
+git stash clear

 # Move stashed changes to a new branch
 git stash branch push-notification stash@{0}